SCIENTIFIC VASTU | SITE SLOPE | An Architect Explains

-According to Vastu Shastra, the Site slope affects the design of the house and the flow of the run-off around the house.
+FAccording to Vastu Shastra, the Site slope affects the design of the house and the flow of the run-off around the house.
+Two plots may be identical in size and orientation but the natural slope of the plot determines the overall energy balance of the plot.
+Therefore before you buy a plot, it is essential to look at the natural slope of the plot.
 Vaastu lays down guidelines to aid you in the Selection of a Site with the ideal ‘Slope’.

 Since Vastu is a science, every guideline is based on logic and reasoning.
-As an Architect, I have attempted to explain these guidelines rationally and scientifically, so that you can decide what you want to follow and what you don’t, instead of blindly following them like a superstition.
+As an Architect, I have attempted to explain these guidelines rationally and scientifically under the following headings, so that you can decide what you want to follow and what you don’t, instead of blindly following them like a superstition.

 Avoid plots with a depressed or raised centre: Avoid plots humped at the center and sloping on all sides.
 Similarly avoid plots that are depressed at the center.
 The Logic- If the center is either too depressed or humped, it is difficult and expensive to level the site as it may even have rock below, which will have to be blasted out.